Questions and answers about SAP Business One fields and functions.

 Prepayment receivables are receivables from customers for prepayments already made.
 Prepayment liabilities are liabilities to suppliers for prepayments already made.

-The "Dunning level" field shows the highest dunning level according to the dunning plan in which the customer with a dunning notice is located.
+The „dunning level“ field shows the highest dunning level in which the customer is with a reminder, according to the dunning plan.

-On the "Accounting - Tax" tab, you set the tax status and tax group for the selected business partner.
-A business partner is treated differently for tax purposes depending on whether it is based in Germany, within the EU or outside the EU (in a third country).
-Depending on the assigned tax status, a tax group can then be assigned.
+On the „Accounting – Tax“ tab, you set the tax status and tax group for the selected business partner.
+A business partner is treated differently for tax purposes depending on whether they are located domestically, within the EU, or outside the EU (in a third country).
+Depending on the assigned tax status, a tax group can then be allocated.

 Master data / terms of payment